microsoft/MSLab/Scenarios/ADMPWD.E/readme.md

 ## Setup ADMPWD.E infrastructure from Windows 10 management Machine.

+**Note:** All actions are performed from Management VM (Windows 10)

 First check if RSAT is installed (it's necessary to work with Active Directory)
 ````PowerShell
 if ((Get-HotFix).hotfixid -contains "KB2693643"){
     Write-Host "RSAT is installed" -ForegroundColor Green